Connect a domain

 - Proxy Status: disabled (only relevant for Cloudflare)

-Please click the save button to save your settings and make sure everything is set up.
+Please click the Save button to save your settings and ensure everything is set up correctly.

 Connect Domain